Introduction to the lamrim teachings

 Let’s go back to the first major section: the preeminent qualities of the compilers.
 This is basically just giving you a little bit of the historical perspective, knowing that the teachings came from Shakyamuni Buddha.
 I am not going to tell you too much about Buddha’s life because I think you can read a lot about that.

 But what is interesting about the Buddha’s life is that even though he lived 2,500 years ago in India, his life is very much like middle class American life in the sense that he grew up in the palace with all the pleasures of the world.
 The ghetto, the neighborhoods where they have the shootings, were far away.
 His father wouldn’t let him go there.
 He was locked inside a palace and he only had nice things.
 All the aged people, the decrepit people, the poor people, the sick people—they were all in another part of town.
 The idea is we don’t see them.
-The insane people, the retarded people, all the unpleasant things—we kind of push away.
+The insane people, the mentally impaired people, all the unpleasant things—we kind of push away.
 We go through our fantastic middle class life going to the movies, going to the shopping malls, going on the sail boats, going on vacations, and live very pleasurable lives.
 This is exactly how the Buddha lived too.

 One day, he went out of the palace.
 He sneaked out on four different occasions.
 One time, he saw an old person.
 The Buddha was quite shaken up and he asked his charioteer, “What’s going on here?”
 The charioteer said, “Well, this happens to everybody.”
 This is kind of like us when our parents start to get old.
 We watch our parents aging and how it’s disturbing to us.